 "I see!"
 Kazuha said, nodding her head.
 "I hope we get along, Ai-chan!"
 She offered the supposedly younger girl her hand, smiling broadly at her.

 "Likewise."
-Ai said, taking Kazuha's hand and giving it a small shake.
+Ai said after a brief moment, taking Kazuha's hand and giving it a small shake.

 "Well, we're all here now, so why don't we check in?"
 Sonoko offered, having observed the reunion between friends.
 "Ran, you have the prize certificate, right?"
 She asked.